Direct Measurement of the Forbidden $2^{3\!}S_1 \rightarrow 3^{3\!}S_1$ Atomic Transition in Helium

 The field of precision spectroscopy has made many foundational contributions to modern physics \cite{PhysRev.21.483,Landsberg1928,RAMAN1928,Lamb1947}, in particular through the development of quantum electrodynamics (QED) theory.
-However, despite QED being one of the most rigorously tested theories in physics, there are still elements within it that are poorly constrained, as shown by the recent measurements that required a re-assessment of the proton radius \cite{Bezginov1007,Xiong2019}.
+However, despite QED being one of the most rigorously tested theories in physics, there are still unknown factors and parameters, as shown by the recent ``proton radius puzzle" that required a re-assessment of the proton radius \cite{Pohl2010,Antognini417,Bezginov1007,Xiong2019}.
 This leads to an imperative to test QED at the highest precision using independent methods, in order to better understand its limitations.
 Advances in laser technology have enabled the detection of an increasingly wide array of atomic transitions, including extremely weak atomic spectral lines from so-called forbidden transitions, which within a given approximation, e.g. the electric dipole approximation, strictly cannot occur.
 However, in reality such transitions do occur, but at extremely low rates.
-The strength of an atomic transition is characterized by the Einstein \(A\) coefficient (the transition rate), which is challenging to both calculate or measure accurately.
+The strength of an atomic transition is characterized by the Einstein \(A\) coefficient (the transition rate), which is challenging to either calculate or measure accurately.
 However, in some atomic systems the Einstein \(A\) coefficient has a significant and potentially measurable contribution from QED effects \cite{PhysRevA.79.032515}.
 Hence, measurements of the Einstein \(A\) coefficient can provide a test of QED, completely independent of, for example, the measurement of atomic energy intervals.
+Note that while there are other means of measuring transition rate information in atomic systems in order to test QED, such as the tune-out frequency (the frequency at which the atomic polarisability vanishes \cite{PhysRevA.75.053612,PhysRevLett.115.043004,PhysRevA.99.040502}), they often relate to the ratio of strong transition rates between multiple states.
+Thus these techniques do not measure the isolated strength of a single transition, which can provide additional insights and be important for specific applications, nor are they useful for measuring or constraining ultra weak transitions \cite{Pickering11}.